 After visiting Pai, which will be a blog post all in itself we went back to Chiang Mai to travel to Mae Wang Thai Lai Orchid resort we had booked .
 Ultimately we chose this resort because it offers shelter and education to women who were victims of abuse.
 In addition, it offers a great incentive to help over worked elephants in Thailand.

 The Pad Thai here is amazing, our room was also right by the river and waking up to elephant sounds is the norm here.
-We went bamboo rafting whilst there; given that it was dry season and the rapids weren’t the fiercest we had to give a push ourselves sometimes too.
+We went bamboo rafting whilst there; given that it was dry season and the rapids weren’t the fiercest we had to give a push ourselves sometimes too which made the ride hilarious!

 Stay tuned for more blog posts about Amazing Thailand!
 I have got so much more to share with you!
 Have any of you readers been, and did you love it as much as I did?